Concurrent Composition for Differentially Private Continual Mechanisms: Application (Continual Monotone Histogram Query Problem)

-\textbf{$d$-dimensional continual counter.} The mechanism $\tth$ is described by two operations.
-The first, $\countinit(\eps)$, creates $d$ differentially private continual binary counters with privacy parameter $\eps/d$.
-The second, $\countupdate(x)$, gives the elements of its $d$-dimensional input $x$ to their corresponding binary counters and returns the aggregated outputs as a $d$-dimensional vector.
+\textbf{$d$-dimensional continual counter.} { The mechanism $\tth$ is described by two operations.
+The first, $\countinit(\eps)$, creates $d$ continual counters that are $\eps/d$-DP w.r.t. the neighbor relation $\sim'$, where two real-valued sequences of the same length are neighbors if they differ only on a single step by at most $1$.
+The second, $\countupdate(c)$, gives the elements of its $d$-dimensional input $c\in \R^d$ to their corresponding counters and returns the aggregated outputs as a $d$-dimensional vector.
 We denote this continual mechanism by $\tth_\eps$.
-In another version, $\countinit(\eps, \delta)$ creates $d$ differentially private continual binary counters with privacy parameters $\eps/d$ and $\delta/d$.
+In another version, $\countinit(\eps, \delta)$ creates $d$ continual counters, each satisfying $(\eps/d, \delta/d)$-DP w.r.t. $\sim'$.
 We represent this continual mechanism by $\tth_{\eps, \delta}$.

 By definition, mechanisms $\tth_\eps$ and $\tth_{\eps, \delta}$ are the concurrent composition of $d$ many $\eps/d$- and $(\eps/d, \delta/d)$-DP fixed private continual counters.
 We can assume that these continual counters return an integer value at each point of time, and thus they have discrete answer distributions.
 If the output space is real, we use a counter with integer outputs that post-processes the original counter by rounding its output up to the nearest integer.
 By the post-processing lemma, the privacy guarantees still hold and the additive error is only negligibly affected by at most $1$.
 Therefore, Theorem~\ref{thm:comp-fixed-cm} is applicable and by the basic composition, we have: